cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 From a computational point of view, GFN-FF's computational cost scales quadratically with system size.

 The other methods we offer are _semi-empirical quantum-mechanical_ methods.
 The key idea behind semi-empirical methods such as the [Hueckel method](https://en.wikipedia.org/wiki/H%C3%BCckel_method) is that they approximate difficult integrals.
-An important flavor of semiempirical methods are [density-functional tight-binding methods where the energy is expanded in term of density fluctuations relative to a superposition of atomic reference densities](https://www.tandfonline.com/doi/full/10.1080/23746149.2019.1710252):
+An important flavor of semiempirical methods are [density-functional tight-binding methods where the energy is expanded in terms of density fluctuations relative to a superposition of atomic reference densities](https://www.tandfonline.com/doi/full/10.1080/23746149.2019.1710252):

 $$
 \begin{aligned}